lamps-wg/lamps-attestation-freshness/draft-ietf-lamps-attestation-freshness.md

 protocol being used, just as the certificate request and response messages are, so that the RA/CA can unambiguously associate the provided nonce with the evidence in the CSR.
+This association is required because the RA/CA treats the Evidence carried in the CSR as opaque and therefore cannot rely on inspecting the Evidence to determine which previously issued nonce applies to that CSR.

 The nonce request and nonce response messages allow the end entity to request only one nonce and one `respInfo` structure from the RA/CA. If the end entity